 Finding stories to tell

 You may already have some anecdotes you can share, or something you could use to illustrate a point.
 Analogies can be useful for bringing something quite technical or theoretical into a more familiar everyday world (like data governance being the brakes on a car or the flags on a beach).
-Ask questions of your colleagues and listen more – leaders will perhaps give you the official answer, but more casual ‘water cooler’ conversations with colleagues may tell you more.
+Ask questions around the office and listen actively – leaders will perhaps give you the official answer, but more casual ‘water cooler’ conversations with colleagues may tell you more.

 Make a note of them, write them down so you don’t forget them, and over time you’ll build up a little library of stories you can call upon when you need them.